MichaelRFairhurst/DartNAD0/README.md

 Lastly, effort should be made to optimize the code for performing each move.

-In the future, this library could support reversible games and transition tables and more.
-Post an issue if you want this.
+In the future, this library could support reversible games and multiplexing and iterative deepening and more.
+File an issue if you want this.